lithander/Box2D/README.md

 ##Why this fork?
-I've written a dyn tree for a project I'm working on in C# wich was inspired by Box2D's.
-Looking at the source I got interested in trying a different broadphase approach.
+I've written a dyn tree in C# wich was inspired by Box2D's.
+Browsing through Box2D's source I got interested in trying a different broadphase approach.
 Box2D uses a buffer to store all moved proxies.
 Then makes a tree query for each to find candidates for contacts but those queries might return dublicates so the pairs have to be cached in another buffer and filtered using sort.

 My approach does store the information of moved proxies in the tree itself.
 It allows you to iterate over all overlapping pairs of proxies where at least one had moved. (this iteratioin also clears the 'touched' flag)